mizosoft/methanol/docs/retrying_requests.md

 !!! note
     Retry conditions are evaluated in declaration order.
 The first matching condition determines retry behavior - subsequent conditions are not evaluated.
+!!! note
+    By default, only [idempotent](https://datatracker.ietf.org/doc/html/rfc7231#section-4.2.2) requests are retried.
+If you want to retry non-idempotent requests, call builder's `RetryInterceptor.Builder::retryNonIdempotent`.
+    For imposing your own idempotence logic, you can additionally use a [Request Selector](#request-selectors).

 ## Request Selectors